Transportation in Metro Manila

 The transportation system in Metro Manila covers the road network, rail network, ferries, ports and airports located within the metropolitan Manila area.
 Road transportation in Metro Manila is diverse, composed of many types of private and public transport vehicles.
 These include taxis, buses, jeepneys, tricycles (auto rickshaws) and pedicabs.
 In some areas, especially in Divisoria and large public markets, two-stroke motors are fitted in the pedicabs and are used for goods transport.
 Regardless of modernity, horse-drawn kalesas are still used in the streets of Binondo and Intramuros.
 Ridesharing services such as Grab also operate within Metro Manila.

 Rail transport was a historically important mode of transport in Manila and its surrounding areas, with both the Philippine National Railways (PNR) and Tranvía systems serving numerous parts capital and the region.
 However, these systems declined post-World War 2 due to various factors and were replaced by road-based modes of transportation.
 The PNR Metro Commuter Line, a commuter rail service connecting Metro Manila to the adjacent province of Laguna has been in service since 1970.
 A modern rapid transit system was established in 1984 with the LRT Line 1 which was followed by LRT Line 2 and MRT Line 3.
 Additional rail lines such as MRT Line 7 the Metro Manila Subway and the Makati Intra-city Subway are planned or under construction.

 Private car ownership is significant and has grown over time.
 In recent years, however, the Philippine government has been pushing to improve the mass transit system through various infrastructure projects, hoping to solve the interlinked problems of transportation, land use and environment.
+However, similarly to most of the ASEAN member state capitals, public transportation is underprioritized in Manila.

 Transport management in the region is decentralized, with the Department of Transportation (DOTr), the Department of Public Works and Highways (DPWH), and the Metropolitan Manila Development Authority (MMDA) all responsible for managing the system in the region.